Reconfiguring (non-spanning) arborescences: Algorithm for Arborescence Reconfiguration

-This section is devoted to proving our main result, namely a polynomial-time algorithm for {\sc Directed Tree Reconfiguration}.
-The idea of the algorithm is as follows.
-Let $G = (V, A)$ be a directed graph and let $k$ be a positive integer.
-For $v \in V$, we let $\mathcal T(v)$ be the collections of all $v$-directed trees $T$ in $G$ with $|T| = k$.
-By~\Cref{thm:fixed-root}, there is a reconfiguration sequence between any pair of $v$-directed trees in $\mathcal T(v)$ such that all internal directed trees in the sequence belong to $\mathcal T(v)$.
-This enables us to ``compress'' all directed trees in $\mathcal T(v)$ into a single representative for each $v \in V$, and it suffices to seek the reachability in the ``compressed'' solution space.
-In the rest of this section, when we refer to reconfiguration sequences, every subgraph in these sequences are directed trees with $k$ arcs.
+This section is devoted to proving our main result, \Cref{thm:dtr}, which is a polynomial-time algorithm for {\sc Arborescence Reconfiguration}.
+Recall that there are no-instances for the problem, as shown in \Cref{fig:no-instance}.

+The idea of our algorithm is as follows.
+Let $G = (V, A)$ be a directed graph, and let $k$ be a positive integer.
+For each $v \in V$, we denote by $\mathcal T(v)$ the collection of all $v$-arborescences $T$ in $G$ with $|A(T)| = k$.
+By~\Cref{thm:fixed-root}, there is a reconfiguration sequence between any pair of $v$-arborescences in $\mathcal T(v)$ such that all internal arborescences in the sequence belong to $\mathcal T(v)$.
+This enables us to ``compress'' all arborescences in $\mathcal T(v)$ into a single representative for each $v \in V$, and it suffices to seek the reachability in the ``compressed'' solution space.
+In the rest of this section, when we refer to reconfiguration sequences, every subgraph in these sequences are arborescences with $k$ arcs.